bibliotechy/DPyLA/README.md

 `>>> from dpla.api import DPLA`

-The create the dpla object with your DPLA API key.
+Then create the dpla object with your DPLA API key.

 `>>> dpla = DPLA('your-key-here')`